hanjinliu/impy/README.md

 ip.random.normal(size=(100, 100))
 ```

+#### 6. Reading Images Lazily

+When you deal with large images, you may want to read just part of them to avoid waiting too long, or sometimes they are too large for the PC memory to read.
+In ImageJ there is an option called "virtual stack" but still it is not flexible enough.

+In `impy`, there are several ways to efficiently deal with large datasets.
+See [Image I/O](#image-io) for details.

 ## Contents

 - `ImgArray` is an array mainly used for image analysis here.
 Many `skimage`'s functions are wrapped in this class.